Whips in horse racing

 Shade and shelter

-The RSPCA is often called to respond to concerns about inadequate shade and shelter for horses.
+The RSPCA is often called upon to respond to concerns about inadequate shade and shelter for horses.
 It is important that all horses are provided with the choice to access adequate shade, shelter and water at all times including at home, during agistment and at events.
 This is particularly important during extreme weather.
 Enclosed stables are often too hot in hot weather due to lack of adequate ventilation so a shaded outside yard is preferable.
 Note that horse rugs are not a suitable substitute for shade.

 The RSPCA is often called to respond to concerns about inadequate water for horses.
 This is particularly a concern during extreme weather.
 An average 500kg horse drinks approximately 30-50L of water per day but will require more during hot weather or if exercising.
 It is important that all horses are provided with adequate volumes of clean fresh palatable water at all times.
 Palatability is influenced by many factors including temperature of the water and the amount of salts and minerals.
 Horses can be very sensitive and refuse to drink water they do not find palatable so it is important to consider these factors in order to provide horses with suitable water.